Zerah

+Zerah or Zerach (/hbo/; זֶרַח), also spelled as Zarah or Zarach (זָרַח), refers to several people in the Hebrew Bible.

 An Edomite

 Zerah was the name of an Edomite chief.
-He was listed as the second son of Reuel, son of Basemath, who was Ishmael's daughter and one of the wives of Esau the brother of Jacob (Israel).
+He was listed as the second son of Reuel, son of Basemath, who was Ishmael's daughter and one of the wives of Esau, the brother of Jacob.

 Son of Tamar and Judah

-According to the Book of Genesis, Zerah was the son of Tamar and her father-in-law Judah, and was the twin of Perez.
-This same Zerah is mentioned in the genealogy of Jesus in Matthew 1:3.

-Zerah is also listed as the ancestor of Achan, who was stoned to death as recounted in the Book of Joshua.
-Achan is the son of Carmi, a descendant of Zimri, the son of Zerah.
+According to Genesis 38:30, Zerah was the son of Tamar and her father-in-law Judah, and the twin of Perez.
+This same Zerah is mentioned in the genealogy of Jesus in Matthew 1:3 of the Christian Bible.
+Zerah is also listed as the ancestor of Achan, who was stoned to death as recounted in Joshua 7:1.
+The genealogy can be recounted as: Achan is the son of Carmi, the son of Zabdi, the son of Zerah, the son of Zimri, the son of Zerah.

 Simeonite clan

 The Bible also identifies Zerah as the name of the founder of one of the Simeonite clans.